defdeveu/txt.courses/README.md

 ---
 description: >-
-  Use this catalog to brows the defdev.eu courses.
+  Use this catalog to browse the defdev.eu courses.
 Use the gitbook menu on the left where available.
 ---